 When I’m in those moments, I can sometimes hear a little voice whispering to me “Look how far you’ve come”.

-When I’m in the moment of pure despair and pain, it doesn’t make much sense until I think about it.
-It never makes sense at first.
+When I’m in the moment of pure despair, pain and depression it doesn’t make much sense.
+Not until I think about it.
+In the moment it never makes sense.

 But when I do think about it, it’s right.
 Because the progress I make is so slow I always had time to adapt to my new way of life as it was happening.